Frequently Asked Questions

 How do I get a “good conduct” or clearance letter?

+You must be a current or past resident within the jurisdiction of the Atascadero Police Department.
 We will need a valid state issued photo I.D. and home address to run a records check.
 The clearance is for an Atascadero Police Department database search only, and is not checked by fingerprints.
-There is a charge of $18.00 per letter.
+There is a charge of $28.00 per letter or $38 if the letter needs to be notarized.

 How can I retrieve my property that was booked at the Police Department?